guardtime/libgtrfc3161/README.md

 ### Latest Release from Guardtime Repository

-In order to install the `liblegacy` CentOS/RHEL packages directly from the Guardtime public repository, download and save the repository configuration to the `/etc/yum.repos.d/` folder:
+In order to install the `libgtrfc3161` CentOS/RHEL packages directly from the Guardtime public repository, download and save the repository configuration to the `/etc/yum.repos.d/` folder:

 ```
 cd /etc/yum.repos.d